 2. Kindly research your destinations thoroughly before leaving.

-3, On no account should you board a vehicle by the roadside because of seemingly attractive cheap fare.
-It is highway to calamity.
+3, On no account, should you board a vehicle by the roadside because of the seemingly attractive cheap fare.
+It is the highway to calamity.
 So many have fallen preys to armed robbers, kidnappers and ritualists due to such indiscreet action.
 You should board vehicles only from recognised parks.

 4. Please, be conscious of your travel time.
-Journeys must be arranged in such a way that you arrive your destination latest 6 pm.
-Note that if it’s not possible to arrive your destination at the aforesaid time, please, break the journey.
+Journeys must be arranged in such a way that you arrive at your destination at the latest 6 pm.
+Note that if it’s not possible to arrive at your destination at the aforesaid time, please, break the journey.

 5. Avoid unnecessary argument/discussion bordering on politics and religion, among others.
 You may unwittingly cause offence.
 Keep your views to yourself.

-6. Be courteous, but don’t trust people too quickly and don’t be loud while answering telephone calls, so as not to unknowingly divulge information that may place you on harm’s way.
+6. Be courteous, but don’t trust people too quickly and don’t be loud while answering telephone calls, so as not to unknowingly divulge information that may place you in harm’s way.

 7. Watch your drinking habit.
 Alcohol dulls your senses.
 Always be sober.

 8. Take only what you need for the journey.
-Don’t over burden yourself with load.
+Don’t overburden yourself with loads.

 9. Dress normal.
 Don’t overdress.
 Conversely, don’t dress shabbily, since either way, you unduly stand out.

 10. Please, keep a very close watch over your personal effects.
-It is advisable that you carry your vital documents (certificates, International passport etc) on you.
+It is advisable that you carry your vital documents (certificates, International passport etc) with you.

 11. Don’t put valuables in your back pocket for that’s always the pickpocket’s first point of call.
 It’s safer to use your front pocket.